robojones/z1/README.md

 ```

 The first argument for the `z1 restart` command is the app name that was specified in the `package.json` when you started the app.
+If you are running this command inside the directory of the Node.js application, z1 will automatically detect the name.

 Output of the example from above: